-Another application is text-to-speech tools that convert text to natural-sounding speech, improving accessibility for people using assistive technologies.
+Another application is text to speech tools that convert text to natural-sounding speech, improving accessibility for people using assistive technologies.
+You can also use speech-to-text software to understand your customers better.
 Social listening and monitoring tools also use NLP to understand the tone and intent of online conversations to understand how people feel about your brand.

 HR and recruiting tools also scan through resumes and cover letters for keywords and phrases to identify ideal candidates for job postings.

 Other applications are smart home devices, like Google Home, and virtual assistants like Apple’s Siri.

 To stay on the cutting edge of a growing market, check out HubSpot’s playlist, The Business of AI, which features shows that discuss future business applications of AI.

 With these examples in mind, what benefits can conversational AI bring to a business?